top of page

 DON'T GUESS...ASSESS!!

 What is our hitting assessment?
 Why is it important?
-How do we do it?
+How do we conduct it?

-Our hitting assessment is now a five-part video and data collection and analysis.
+Our hitting assessment now includes five parts: video, data collection, and analysis.

 1. OnBaseU screening